dpamar/thm_writeups/rope.md

             gets(buffer);
     }
 The admin initially wanted to give someone extended permissions, and finally commented the code.
-Also, we can see there use a buffer overflow opportunity here : there is a call to _gets_ that we may exploit.
+Also, we can see there is a buffer overflow opportunity here : there is a call to _gets_ that we may exploit.

 Let's retrieve this binary locally.
 We can analyse it with checksec